-Join Todd Perkins for an in-depth discussion in this video Use physics fields, part of iOS Game Development with Swift 2.0 and SpriteKit.
+Join Todd Perkins for an in-depth discussion in this video Use physics fields, part of iOS Game Development: Swift 2.0 and SpriteKit.

 - So let's talk about gravity fields.…Gravity fields enable you to apply gravity to…specific objects in specific ways.…So, I have some objects on my screen and note that…I have no gravity, I've turned that off in my scene.…I don't have any code at all…it's just a blank SpriteKit scene and these…balls here do have a bounding circle physics type.…They're dynamic and they are affected by gravity but…right now there is no gravity so if I hit animate…then nothing happens.…